larytet/binlog/README.md

 ```

 **Warning!** This code pushes Go quite to it's limit.
-There is unsafe pointers, ATS walk, StringHeader,
+You will see unsafe pointers, ATS walk, StringHeader,
-explicitly-forbidden, anti-pattern. not-best-practice, makes-me-sick galore for the taste of many.
+explicitly-forbidden, anti-pattern, not-best-practice, makes-me-sick galore.
 If you prefer to trade performance for compliance try https://github.com/ScottMansfield/nanolog

 # Usage